 To walk and grow in newness of life in the Light of the Glory of God you need to die daily.
 In 1Cor.
-15:31 the Apostle Paul says “I die daily”.
-This daily death is a cleansing of your soul by professing the Word of Christ (Heb.
+15:31 the apostle Paul says: “I die daily”.
+This daily death is a cleansing of your soul by professing the Word of Christ (Ps.
+73:13; Heb.
 3:1; 4:14; 10:23).
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation (Rom.
 10:10).
 Thus, you will clean your heart of the works of death, and replace the desires of the flesh and of the mind with the fruit of the Holy Spirit (Eph.
 4:23-27; Gal.
 5:22, 23).

 Profession Unto Life

 Once you are born again you will be under constant attack by the devil.
 However, in Christ Jesus you have a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shines in a dark place, until the day dawn, and the day star arise in your hearts (2Pet.
 1:19).

 The apostle Paul in Heb.
 10:22 underscores 2Pet.
 1:19, saying: “Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.”
 Your conscience is cleansed from the works of the veil of death by the Blood of the Lamb, Jesus Christ.
 Your body is washed by baptism.